griffon551/multichat-overlay/README.md

 ## 🐛 Troubleshooting

 **Twitch not connecting**
-- Make sure the OAuth token starts with `oauth:`
+- Make sure you completed the OAuth flow at `/twitch/auth`
-- Try generating a fresh token at twitchapps.com/tmi
+- Check that your redirect URL in the Twitch dev console exactly matches `http://YOUR_TRUENAS_IP:3000/twitch/callback`
+- If your token expired and auto-refresh failed, re-run the auth flow at `/twitch/auth`

 **YouTube not showing chat**
 - YouTube chat only works during an active live stream